lleahhhh/lleahhhh/README.md

 <img width="900" alt="Profile Header" src=https://github.com/user-attachments/assets/fb222b9a-807e-4b0e-b893-3bc460d7252c>

 ## Hi there! 😊
-I'm Leah -- a data scientist and neuropsychology researcher with expertise in data analytics, reporting, and data modeling.
+I'm Leah -- a data enthusiast with expertise in data analytics, reporting, and data modeling.

 I hold a Bachelor of Science, majoring in Psychological and Behavioural Sciences, from UWA.
 My studies in advanced behavioral statistics ignited a passion for generating insights and making meaningful connections through data.